Skip to content

 filtered_vol ndarray

-The filtered image or volume.
+The smoothed volume.

 Example